Empowering the Future

-Thierry Breton, CEO and Chairman of Atos
+Thierry Breton, Chairman and CEO of Atos until October 31, 2019

-Atos CEO Thierry Breton surrounded by Nobel prize laureate in Physics Serge Haroche, Fields Medal laureate Cédric Villani, Daniel Estève, Alain Aspect, David DiVincenzo, Artur Ekert and the members of the managing team of Atos Quantum, on November 4th 2016.
+Former Atos CEO Thierry Breton surrounded by Nobel prize laureate in Physics Serge Haroche, Fields Medal laureate Cédric Villani, Daniel Estève, Alain Aspect, David DiVincenzo, Artur Ekert and the members of the managing team of Atos Quantum, on November 4th 2016.

 From left to right :

 Cyril Allouche, Director of the Atos Quantum Lab, Atos.

 Artur Ekert, Professor of Quantum Physics at the Mathematical Institute, University of Oxford and Singapore.

 Sophie Proust, R&D Big Data & Security, Atos.

 Philippe Vannier, CTO Group & EVP Big Data and Security Solutions, Atos.

 Alain Aspect, professor at the Institut d’Optique and Ecole Polytechnique.

 Serge Haroche, Professor Emeritus at the Collège de France, Nobel laureate in Physics.